tsdobbs/encyclopedia_brunch/README.md

 The website for the Encyclopedia Brunch podcast

 Thanks for looking at this repository!
 This is the backend code for http://encyclopediabrunch.com.
-It was written from scratch (and with the help of a lot of tutorials) by Tim Dobbs.
+It was written from scratch (and with the help of some lovely tutorials) by Tim Dobbs.

 =======================================================================================